Table of Contents

-- Lesions in the lower cerebellum does not result in unidirectional horizontal nystagmus.
+- Lesions in the lower cerebellum do not result in unidirectional horizontal nystagmus.

-- The most common oculomotor issues observed in dizziness involves presence of spontaneous nystagmus.
-This indicates imbalance in the peripheral or central vestibular system.
+The most common oculomotor issues observed in dizziness involves the presence of spontaneous nystagmus.
+This indicates an imbalance in the peripheral or central vestibular system.

-- Persistent nystagmus which occurs while looking at 30 degrees to the side is considered as pathological finding.
-Gaze-evoked nystagmus which are bi-directional in nature are generally caused due to central lesions
+Persistent nystagmus which occurs while looking at 30 degrees to the side is considered as pathological finding.
+Gaze-evoked nystagmus which is bi-directional in nature are generally caused due to central lesions

-- Positional testing commonly triggers central and peripheral nystagmus.
-This is performed using the Dix-Hallpike manoeuvre
+Positional testing commonly triggers central and peripheral nystagmus.
+This is performed using the Dix-Hallpike maneuver

 Balance and Gait testing

-- In this test, the patient is observed during walking, tandem walking, and in Romberg position (with open and closed eyes).
-Gait impairment generally suggest presence of a neurological condition.
+In this test, the patient is observed during walking, tandem walking, and in Romberg position (with open and closed eyes).
+Gait impairment generally suggests the presence of a neurological condition.

 Radiography and Laboratory testing

-- Radiography or laboratory testing for dizziness does not show any additional benefits for the diagnostic work-up of the patients.
-Studies have shown very low number of patients who displayed abnormal laboratory tests for explanation of dizziness.
+Radiography or laboratory testing for dizziness does not show any additional benefits for the diagnostic workup of the patients.
+Studies have shown a very low number of patients who displayed abnormal laboratory tests for an explanation of dizziness.

 |Cause||Type of dizziness||Diagnosis and tests||Duration of dizziness / triggers|